eclipse-ecal/ecal/doc/rst/license/thirdparty_licenses.rst

 ===========================

 The following external components are developed and maintained by the Eclipse eCAL team.
-They have been developed as independent components and may have a different license than eCAL.
+They may have a different license than eCAL.

 .. list-table:: Components by Eclipse eCAL™
    :widths: 10 15 30 45